octo-technology/OpenTezos/docs/private/starting-blockchain.md

 ## Activating the procotol and starting the blockchain

-Leave the second shell running as well
+Leave the second shell running as well.

-Open a third session and go to your workspace
+Open a third session and go to your workspace.

 ```
 cd private-blockchain